 - Frenchmen love the Poodle.
 While the dog enjoys popularity in European countries, only France honors it as their national breed.
 This is interesting despite the idea that the modern version was invented in Germany.

-- Along with the 2240 people that were on the Titanic in 1912, there were 12 dogs that were in first class.
+- Along with the 2240 people that were on the Titanic in 1912, 12 dogs were in first class.
 Sadly, only 3 dogs survived the incident: Two Pomeranians and one Pekingese.
 One dog was named Lady who was owned by Margaret Bechstein Hays, who returned from Europe with her friends.
 The other dog was a pet that belonged to Elizabeth Jane Anne Rothschild who was the wife of Martin Rothschild who is a clothing magnate.

 Physical Traits of the Pomapoo